-How Robot Vacuums Navigate
+How Do Robot Vacuums Navigate?

 Before we dive into troubleshooting, it’s important to understand how robot vacuums navigate.
 These devices rely on sensors, cameras, and mapping systems to navigate through your home.
 The sensors help the vacuum detect obstacles, identify walls and edges, and avoid falling down stairs.
 Most robot vacuums also use a map of your home, which they create during the first few cleaning cycles, to clean more efficiently.